Drug Overdose Prevention

 Medicines in home cabinets are the second leading cause of accidental poisonings in both children and adults (Source: Minnesota Pollution Control Agency).
 Many people who have a substance use disorder, first used opioids from a family member or friend who shared prescription opioids with them.
 Store medications in their original containers, and in a place that children and visitors cannot easily access; locked medicine boxes or locked medicine cabinets are available.
 Sort through medications annually and dispose of outdated or unneeded medications.

-3. Prepare for Overdose Emergencies
+3. Prepare for overdose emergencies

 Naloxone is a medication that temporarily blocks the effects of an opioid during an opioid overdose emergency.
 Through the State Targeted Response (STR) Grants, five community-based organizations provide naloxone training, which include naloxone kits, free of charge.
 Schedule a training for your employees today: